Arth101/hips/_camo/kryptek-yeti.md

 About the Yeti pattern:

 "*When conditions worsen and the temperatures fall, when days are short and the shadows are long.
-Kryptek YetiTM provides concealment when cover is only found in subtle creases of the snow pack.*"
+Kryptek Yeti provides concealment when cover is only found in subtle creases of the snow pack.*"

 Sources
 -------